 How Music Affects Us and Promotes Health

 Music is one of the few activities that involves using the whole brain.
-It is intrinsic to all cultures and can have surprising benefits not only for learning language, improving memory and focusing attention, but also for physical coordination and development.
+It is intrinsic to all cultures and has surprising benefits not only for learning language, improving memory and focusing attention, but also for physical coordination and development.

-Of course, music can be distracting if it's too loud or too jarring, or if it competes for our attention with what we're trying to do.
-But for the most part, exposure to many kinds of music has beneficial effects:
+Not all types of music have favourable effects.
+Music can be distracting if it's too loud or too jarring, or if it competes for our attention with what we're trying to do.
+But for the most part, exposure to classic music has beneficial effects:

 Overall, music does have positive effects on pain management.
 Music can help reduce both the sensation and distress of both chronic pain and postoperative pain.